 Reduced rate (5%)

-When to charge this rate can depend on the item being provided but also the circumstance of the sale.
+The cases when this rate is charged may depend on the supplied item and the occasion of the sale.
 For example:

 children’s car seats and domestic fuel or power are always charged at 5%

 mobility aids for older people are only charged at 5% if they’re for someone over 60 and the goods are installed in their home